ThalesGroup/CipherTrust_Application_Protection/crypto/csharp/README.md

 ## Prerequisites:
 In order to run C# samples,
 1. .NET Core 3.1 or higher must be installed.
-1. CADP.NetCore NuGet package must be installed.
+1. CipherTrust.CADP.NETCore NuGet package must be installed.

 ## Usage:
 1. Before using these cs files, create the console application.
 Let's say `SampleApp`
 1. Add the required cs files to the project.
-1. Add the CADP.NetCore NuGet package to the project and build. using command `dotnet build -c Release`
+1. Add the CipherTrust.CADP.NETCore NuGet package to the project and build. using command `dotnet build -c Release`
 1. Use either of the following commands to execute the project.
     * `dotnet run` command to run the project at a terminal prompt.
     * `dotnet` command to run `SampleApp.dll` at location `\bin\Release\netcoreapp3.1` using terminal.
 Example: `dotnet SampleApp.dll`